scipy-conference/scipy_proceedings/papers/edis_jakupovic/edis_jakupovic.rst

 Parallel analysis is a necessity for the efficient use of both HPC resources and a scientist’s time :cite:`Beckstein:2018, Fox:2019`.
 MD trajectory analysis can be parallelized using task-based or MPI-based approaches, each with their own advantages and disadvantages :cite:`Paraskevakos:2018`.
 Here we investigate parallel trajectory analysis with the MDAnalysis_ Python library :cite:`Michaud-Agrawal:2011, Gowers:2016`.
-MDAnalysis is a widely used package in the molecular simulation community that can read and write over 25 popular MD trajectory file formats while providing a common object-oriented interface.
+MDAnalysis is a widely used package in the molecular simulation community that can read and write over 25 popular MD trajectory file formats while providing a common object-oriented interface that makes data available as numpy_ arrays :cite:`Harris:2020`.
 Previous work that focused on developing a task-based approach to parallel analysis found that an I/O bound task only scaled to 12 cores due to a file I/O bottleneck :cite:`Fan:2019`.
 Our recent feasibility study suggested that parallel reading via MPI-IO and the HDF5_ file format could lead to good scaling although only a reduced size custom HDF5 trajectory was investigated and no usable implementation of a true MD trajectory reader was provided :cite:`Khoshlessan:2020`.